RRH Staxton Wold: History

 In the 1950s, with the threat of aerial bombardment on the station, the RAF installed service fire-fighters at the base, who would tackle fires until North Yorkshire Fire and Rescue Service (NYF&RS) would arrive to assist.
 In the 1980s, the RAF fire-fighters were asked to attend local incidents in their area until the NYF&RS arrived to take control.
 However, by the early 21st century, the base was largely automated and the fire-fighters were removed from Staxton Wold.

+During the late 1950s, all of the original Chain Home buildings were demolished in preparation for the new radar installation (originally labelled as 'Plan Ahead', but which by the early 1960s had developed into the Linesman project).
+In April 1980, the station was an attack target in Exercise Elder Forest 80, which involved 1,500 NATO aircraft testing the air defences of the RAF's early warning and radar network.
+In July 1990 the Type 85 radar was decommissioned after 23 years of use, it was replaced by the Type 93.

 Today it is a Remote Radar Head (RRH) within the United Kingdom Air Surveillance and Control System (UKASACS).
-The radar at Staxton Wold is a Lockheed Martin AN/TPS-77 radar which was due to be working by September 2013, but only became fully operational in early 2015.
+The radar at Staxton Wold after the Type 93 was decommissioned was a Lockheed Martin AN/TPS-77 radar which was due to be working by September 2013, but only became fully operational in early 2015.
 In September 2017, it was reported that the TPS-77 at Staxton Wold would be transferred to RRH Saxa Vord.
+A new radar, the INDRA LTR-25, has now taken the TPS-77's place within a new radome.

 As part of a major upgrade of RRH sites around the U.K. the MOD began a programme titled HYDRA in 2020 to install new state-of-the-art communications buildings, radar towers and bespoke perimeter security.